• Office

 Access Control & Monitoring for Hybrid Offices

 Access control is also a critical need in hybrid work environments.
 Restricting entry to authorised personnel not only protects physical assets but also ensures employee safety.
 Keycards, biometric systems, and smart access solutions allow organisations to control who enters and exits the building and when.
+The shifting nature of office occupancy means that traditional lock-and-key methods are no longer sufficient for dynamic teams.

 Monitoring systems, such as CCTV and remote surveillance, also complement access control by providing real-time visibility of activity across multiple sites.
 Modern security systems can alert security personnel to unusual movement, unauthorised access attempts, or suspicious behaviour, enabling a rapid response even when offices are sparsely occupied.
+You can explore the benefits of remote monitoring to understand how off-site teams stay informed of on-site threats.

 Implementing bespoke access control systems tailored to the organisation’s unique layout and workflows also ensures maximum effectiveness.
 Smart security solutions can integrate multiple layers, intruder alarms, cameras, and entry systems, into a single, easy-to-manage platform.
+This integration is particularly vital for those securing business premises after hours when the physical presence of staff is at its lowest.

 Bruntwood offices